 He has research experience in industry research labs, such as Microsoft Research Asia, Huawei Research Labs, and IBM Thomas J. Watson Research Center.
-He has published prolifically in refereed journals and conference proceedings, such as IEEE TKDE, ACM TKDD, IEEE TMC, Decision Support Systems, ACM SIGKDD, IEEE ICDM, and SIAM SDM.
+He has published prolifically in refereed journals and conference proceedings, such as IEEE TKDE, ACM TKDD, IEEE TMC, ACM TIST, ACM SIGKDD, IEEE ICDM, and AAAI.

 For Prospective Students

 [TA/RA positions in PhD program] I am looking for self-motivated, creative and hard-working Ph.D. students.
 Please feel free to email me your CV if you are interested in my research.
-Missouri S&T is classified as: Doctoral Universities - Higher Research Activity and is ranked: #63 (tie) in Engineering Programs (doctorate) according to the 2017 US news ranking and #112 in Computer Science according to US news CS ranking.
+Missouri S&T is classified as: Doctoral Universities - Higher Research Activity and is ranked: #126 according to Times Higher Education and #98 according to QS University Rankings.
+Our Engineering Programs (doctorate) is ranked #63 (tie) according to US News.

 Dr. Fu's general interests are data mining and big data analytics, especially (1) how analytical approaches alleviate information overload, heterogeneity, and asymmetry and (2) what role modeling regulations play in exploring the correlations among big data.

-His recent research focuses on applying collective learning, probabilistic modeling, and text mining on big data problems including urban computing, human mobility modeling, wireless intelligence, recommender systems, consumer analytics, and health care.
+His recent research focuses on applying collective learning, heterogeneous information fusion, and spatiotemporal textual mining on big data problems including urban computing, social computing, wireless intelligence, recommender systems, consumer analytics, and health care.